-Because mining and transportation of coal was the reason
+Because the mining and transportation of coal was a core reason

-the D & H canal was built, an added accomplishment of the
+why the D & H Canal was built, researching and

-first steam engine to run on commercial railroad
+first steam engine locomotive to run on commercial railroad

-the most famous of Port Jervis citizens was the acclaimed
+the most famous of Port Jervis citizens is the acclaimed

 author of the Red Badge of Courage, Stephen

 Crane, who in 1878 took his first school lessons here.
 The inspiration for that novel and other

 of his works held associations to Port Jervis where he

 William, camped in Pike County with Port

 Jervis friends, spent time in Sullivan County, and